“Just a CF Dad, trying to make a difference.”

-That’s how, Daniel Robles, husband and father of two: 8 year old, Drae, and 14 month old, Weslie, described himself when we first crossed paths via email.
-Currently living in Sandy, Utah, with his wife, Suzie, of 9 years, it was evident to us at Mission Critical that Daniel was an incredible dad.
+That’s how, Daniel Robles, partner and father of two: 8 year old, Drae, and 14 month old, Weslie, described himself when we first crossed paths via email.
+Currently living in Sandy, Utah, with his partner, Suzie, of 9 years, it was evident to us at Mission Critical that Daniel was an incredible dad.

 Just weeks after the birth of their first daughter, Drae was diagnosed with the ΔF508 strain of Cystic Fibrosis.